Weʼre raising £1,300 to create an interesting, immersive, great-looking publication on Bousfield Primary School's history and architecture.

 We’ve been researching and writing a book on the history of Bousfield School.
 The idea is to create an interesting, immersive, great-looking publication, available for everybody who has an interest in the school: past and present parents & pupils, educationalists, historians and the many architecture students who regularly ask for information and visit the school.

 Our work on the book has already taken hundreds of hours in research in archives and libraries, as well as in interviewing past pupils, parents and staff.
 We have collated an amazing wealth of stories and interesting facts with fascinating drawings and photographs going back over a century.
-The novelist and journalist Marius Brill, who attended the school himself in the early 70s, is kindly editing our contributions.
+The novelist and journalist Marius Brill, who attended the school himself in the early 70s, is kindly editing our contributions, together with former Bousfield teacher Ms Jane Lawrence.
+The graphic designer, Denis Kakazu, a former Bousfield parent is working on the graphic design; and photographer, Ana Luiza Rodrigues, also a former Bousfield parent, has taken new pictures of the school and various archival documents.

 All proceeds will go to the school, making the book a charitable publication.